Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/features/bootstrap-form-styling/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Bootstrap Form Styles</a>.
 Instantly add Bootstrap form styling to a survey form and registration form.
 * <a href="https://formidableforms.com/features/bootstrap-modal-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Bootstrap Modal Form</a>.
 Open login forms, Views, shortcodes, and other content in a Bootstrap modal popup.

-After reading this feature list, you can probably imagine why Formidable is the most advanced WordPress form plugin on the market.
+After reading this feature list, you can probably imagine why Formidable is the most advanced WordPress form building plugin on the market.

 Give Formidable Forms a try.